 What it’s not lacking are buttons: there are 8 in total — Power, Mode, Scale select/backlight, Up, Down, Start/Stop/Clear, Meat, and Taste.

-Don’t worry, though, because the TP20 is intuitive and easy to use.
+Don’t worry, though, because the TP20 is intuitive and easy-to-use.

 Most of the front face of the receiver is taken up with a large LCD monitor.
 Here you’ll find the name of the preset(s) you’re using, and the target and actual temperature readings from both probes.
 The current temperature is in bold type, so it’s easily read at a glance.

 Below the display, you’ll find the button array.
-White text on a dark grey background makes them simple to read, and they’re large enough to be finger-friendly even for those blessed with oversized digits.
+White text on a dark gray background makes them simple to read, and they’re large enough to be finger-friendly even for those blessed with oversized digits.
 From here you can select your presets for meat type and doneness, or set your own custom timer and target temperature.